ethereum/c-kzg-4844/bindings/java/README.md

 make test
 ```

-## Library
+## Public Maven Repo

-The library which uses this binding and publishes a package to a public maven repo
+The library which uses this binding and publishes a package to a [public maven repo](https://central.sonatype.com/artifact/io.consensys.protocols/jc-kzg-4844)
 is [jc-kzg-4844](https://github.com/ConsenSys/jc-kzg-4844).